vleue/bevy_workshop-rustweek-2025/bevy-workshop/src/4-actions/exercises.md

 ## Idiomatic Ship Collision Detection

-TODO
+Now we can remove the `collision` system, and check for asteroid collisions on our ship with an observer!

 Tips:

+- Remove the existing `collision` system from the `Update` schedule
+- Add the `CollisionEventsEnabled` component to the ship entity
-- Remove the existing `collision` system, and replace it with an observer on the ship entity
+- Change the previous `collision` system to be an observer that will trigger on `Trigger<OnCollisionStart>`

 ## Can Destroy Asteroids

-TODO
+To destroy asteroid, we need to be able to fire lasers!

 Tips:

-- new action to fire lasers
+- New action to fire lasers
-- new sprite for lasers
+- New sprite for lasers
+- Spawn a laser when the action is fired
+  - With a `Sprite`
+  - With a `RigidBody`
+  - With a `Collider`
+  - With a `LinearVelocity`
+  - With `CollisionEventsEnabled`
-- despawn lasers after a certain time
+- Despawn lasers after a certain time
-- collisions between asteroids and lasers
+- Observe collisions between asteroids and lasers
-- explodes asteroids
+- Despawn asteroid and laser when they collide

 ## Detect when all Asteroids are Destroyed